-Unfortunately, a day off nowadays is typically far from relaxing.
-Sadly, many people define their ‘relaxing’ day off as stressful.
+Unfortunately, a “day off” nowadays is typically far from relaxing.
+Sadly, many people define their “day off” as stressful.

 Time off from work is no longer equated with long walks on the beach, picnics in the park, or hikes through the woods.

-Simply put, people aren’t resting and recovering the way they need to be and weekends are just not what they use to be.
+Simply put, people aren’t resting and recovering the way they need to be and weekends are just not what they used to be.

 In some cases, it takes months or years until symptoms surface.

-Needless to say, we are facing a real problem.
+Needless to say, our society is facing a real problem.

-In order to nurture your mind, your body, and your relationships, I’m suggesting you disconnect from devices and embrace the calming, restful feeling that comes with a short digital detox.
+In order to nurture your mind, your body, and your relationships, disconnect from digital devices and embrace the calming, restful feeling that comes with a digital detox.

-Since committing to a digital detox a few times per year – no phone, no Facebook, and limited email – I’m quickly able to re-balance, re-connect, and re-gain control of my busy lifestyle.
+Why not commit to a digital detox a few times per year?
+Think about it … no phone, no Facebook, and limited email.
+It’s a great way to re-balance, re-connect, and re-gain control of your busy lifestyle.